TheIconfactory/Tapestry/Documentation/API.md

 ### README.md

-This file, formatted with Markdown, is displayed in Tapestry when the user views your plugin’s information.
+This file, formatted with Markdown, is displayed in Tapestry when the user views your connector’s information.
 It is highly recommended since it provides valuable context for the end user.

 Only inline styles are supported (e.g. no `#` header blocks or images).
 This is a limitation of displaying Markdown in user interface controls on Apple platforms.